 Yet they still want to be happy.
 Believe it or not, they are trying to be happy, but their method doesn’t work, and is even counter-productive.
 Those people are not choosing to be unhappy, but they do have habits of thinking they can’t relinquish.
 They know no other way.
-To assume miserable people want to be unhappy is naive and simplistic.
+To assume miserable people want to be unhappy is naive.
 No-one chooses unhappiness.

 When people say ‘we can choose to be happy’ it could mean they themselves are happy, and mistakenly assume it is because they made the choice to be happy.
 They ignore the possibility that they might be happy for other reasons, and ignore the fact that many people have chosen to be happy but remain unhappy.

 ‘But when people say we can choose to be happy they are referring to how we can choose to interpret a situation.
 Two women get sacked from their jobs.
 Jan sees the situation as catastrophic; Fran sees it as a new chapter in her life.
 Assuming everything else is equal, isn’t Fran choosing to be happy by choosing to see the situation in a good light?’

 Fran isn’t choosing to be happy, but she does have the ability to perceive the situation in a positive light, and that in turn will help her be happy.
 Jan can’t see things in a positive light, and it’s no use telling her to choose to do so.
 If it were that easy there would not be a negative thinker on the planet.
 So, it would be unfair and simplistic to assume Fran is happy because she chose to be, and Jan is unhappy because she chose to be.